oftc/oftc-web/Network_Policy.md

 involved.
    - However a badly behaving user may quickly escalate to a network issue if they are subverting the ability for channel operators to maintain order.
+ * Discrimination based on faith, ethnicity, sexual orientation, sex or gender expression, disability, or age is not permitted.